Unboxed-Software/solana-course/content/env-variables.md

 );
 ```

-The next, update the test to create a mint using the keypair, which will enable us to reuse the same mint address each time the tests are run.
+Next, update the test to create a mint using the keypair, which will enable us to reuse the same mint address each time the tests are run.
 Remember to replace the file name with the one generated in the previous step.

 ```ts
 let mint: anchor.web3.PublicKey